webmastersmith/WGU_Cloud_Computing/D324_Business_of_IT_Project_Management/Project+_PK0-005.md

 - **Project Selection Method**
   - senior members choose project based on documents provided (market share, financial benefits, return on investment, customer satisfaction, and public perception).
 - **Project Sponsor**
+  - the stakeholder that gives you the go-no go.
   - ultimately responsible for the success or failure of project.
 Delegates operations to project manager.
   - usually **senior executive** that assigns **money** and **resources** to project.
   - approves project charter by **signing**.